henrikrank/tpl-2022/lesson-more-exercises/README.md

 > These are extracts from an online tutor who does great JS exercises.
 If you want a step-by-step guide to solving them in a fancy way, check out [this link](https://www.youtube.com/watch?v=N65RvNkZFGE&list=PLpc_YvcwbxaSn6jn0VaTcG8A0Grgs1GSB&index=1&ab_channel=codebubb).
 However, the tutor uses a more complex syntax than what we are used to.

 ## Exercise 1
 Write a program to extract the first half of a string of even length.
+Hint: use the `String.slice()` method.

 ## Exercise 2
 Write a program to concatenate two strings except their first character.